ldmdldm/pylot-project/README.md

 ## 🏆 Hackathon Submission

 This project is submitted for the PayPal and Google Cloud Web3 Hackathon.
-It demonstrates the powerful combination of PYUSD's stability and security with Google Cloud's robust blockchain infrastructure.
+It demonstrates the powerful combination of PYUSD's stability and security with Google Cloud's blockchain infrastructure.

 ## 📞 Support